 Low Earnings and Long Hours

-Impact of Economic Crisis
+Impact of Global Pandemic and Economic Crisis

+COVID-19 was not the first crisis to hit home-based workers hard.
 The global economic crisis that began in 2008 made it harder for home-based workers to make a living.
 In 2009 and 2010, WIEGO and its Inclusive Cities partners conducted studies on how informal workers were affected by the economic crisis.
 Home-based workers who produced for global value chains experienced a sharp decline in their work orders.
 The self-employed home-based workers reported increased competition; many reduced their prices to remain competitive.
 Expansion of retail chains has also created serious competition for local enterprises.
 See Informal Economy/Links with Economic Crisis.

 Homeworkers in Global Value Chains